The Militant Makeover

 Al-Shabab, which means “youth,” has long sought to eject the government and all Westerners, and establish a strict Islamic state.
 Since the early 2000s, it has targeted civilians and government officials, government buildings and tourist facilities.
-In February this year it attacked election delegates in the capital, Mogadishu, killing six civilians.
+In February, it attacked election delegates in the capital, Mogadishu, killing six civilians.

 It is also responsible for brutal attacks in Kenya and other neighboring countries.
 Last week, in an effort to advance its control over the Horn of Africa, 500 al-Shabab fighters engaged in a firefight at the Ethiopian border, a clash that killed 150 al-Shabab fighters and 14 members of an Ethiopian militia.